Community-OSS/gdg-aba-website-frontend/README.md

 We appreciate contributions from developers of all levels.
 To contribute to the GDG Aba Website Frontend, follow these steps:

+1. Comment on the issue you would like to work on or create a new issue if it doesn't exist.
+Ensure that one of the maintainers assigns the issue to you before you proceed.

 1. Fork the `gdg-aba-website-frontend` repository by clicking the "Fork" button at the top right corner of this page.
 This creates a copy of the repository in your GitHub account.

 2. Clone your forked repository to your local machine.
 Replace `<your-username>` with your GitHub username: